Crossing Number Bound in Knot Mosaics: Reduction steps towards the main theorem

 \begin{proof}

 Without loss of generality let both endpoints of $e$ be on the bottom edge of $S$.
 First we argue that if $e$ is an outermost edge then $e$ is totally contained in row 2 and consists of $T_{2,s}$ a type IIb or IVb tile, $T_{2,t}$ a type IIa or IVa tile and type IIIa tiles $T_{2,w}$ for $s<w<t$ (if $t = s+1$ then this last set of tiles is not used).
-Up to rotation, $h_1$ and $e_1$ are examples of such arcs in Figure~\ref{fig:outermost}.
+Up to rotation, $h$ and $e_1$ are examples of such arcs in Figure~\ref{fig:outermost}.
 We then strengthen the result to show that $e$ not only is in the second row, but it contains only two tiles.

 Let $a$ be the corner-corner arc of $e$ in row $i$, the highest row that contains a tile of $e$.
 If $i=2$ we are done with the first step of the proof.
-If $i>2$ then the row $i+1$ just above $a \subset e$ cannot contain any portion of $e$ since it is above the global maximum of $e$ and this dictates that the tiles in row $i+1$ are inside (not outside) of $e$.
+If $i>2$ then the row $i+1$ just above $a$ cannot contain any portion of $e$ since it is above the global maximum of $e$ and this dictates that the tiles in row $i+1$ are inside (not outside) of $e$.
 In turn this means that the row $i-1$ just below $a$ must either contain part of $e$ or be outside of $e$.
-Since $T$ is minimal, there must be a corner-corner arc $a' \subset D$ below $a$ or we could do a corner-corner move on $a$ pushing it down and reducing $T$.
+Since $T$ is minimal, there must be a corner-corner arc $a' \subset C$ below $a$ or we could do a corner-corner move on $a$ pushing it down and reducing $T$.
 Then $a'$ cannot be part of an edge other than $e$ since that would imply it was outside of $e$ and $e$ is outermost.
 Thus $a' \subset e$, but this contradicts Lemma~\ref{lem:oneccdown}.
 This implies that $a$ is in row 2 and this can only happen if $e=a$ and consists of $T_{2,s}$ a type IIb tile, $T_{2,t}$ a type IIa tile and $T_{2,w}$ type IIIa tiles for $s<w<t$.

 Now we know that $e$ is entirely contained in row 2.
 If $e$ contains more than 2 tiles, then the leftmost tile of $e$ can be moved to the right using a corner-edge move to reduce $T$ contradicting minimality.
-Thus $e$ must be just 2 tiles long and we are only left with the desired type of outermost XX-edges (see arc $e_{1}$ in Figure~\ref{fig:outermost}). \end{proof}
+Thus $e$ must be just 2 tiles long and we are only left with the desired type of outermost XX-edges (see arcs $e_{1},c_{1},c_{2},g_{1}$ and $g_{2}$ in Figure~\ref{fig:outermost}). \end{proof}

-\begin{lemma} If $e$ is an XX-edge in a minimal dual $D$ with both endpoints on the bottom edge of $S$ and $|D| \leq n-4$ and the maximum of $e$ occurs in column $i$, $i>2$ then there is a set of nested edges $\{e_2, e_3 \dots e_{i-1} \}$ outside of $e$ with the maximum of each $e_j$ in row $j$. \end{lemma}
+\begin{lemma} If $e$ is an XX-edge in a minimal mosaic complement $C$ with both endpoints on the bottom edge of $S$ and $|C| \leq n-4$ and the maximum of $e$ occurs in column $i$, $i>2$ then there is a set of nested edges $\{e_2, e_3 \dots e_{i-1} \}$ outside of $e$ with the maximum of each $e_j$ in row $j$. \end{lemma}

 \begin{proof} We must have nested corner-corner arcs outside of $e$ in each row and each edge has only one corner-corner arc. \end{proof}